Penaz91/aTODO/README.md

 `todo list` will remind you that a TODO is an "Extended Memo" by placing the `[M]` mark on its line.

 ### Implementation Details
-aTODO just creates some JSON files in .todo, placed inside your /home directory.
+aTODO just creates a JSON file called .todo, placed inside your /home directory.

 ### Usage Examples
-- `todo a "Buy Milk"` Simply creates a new TODO with Title "Buy Milk"
+- `todo a` Simply creates a new TODO, you can then insert "Buy Milk" in "Title" and nothing in "message"
 - `todo e 2` Edits the TODO with ID "2", making the "Message" value different from empty will make the TODO an "Extended Memo"
 - `todo d 4` Deletes the TODO with ID "4"
 - `todo` Lists the existing TODOs